brendanmcc02/film-rec/notes.md

-# Clustering userFilmData

-*worry about cold start problem later*

-## Improving cosine sim calculations by Clustering allFilmDataVec
-An idea to improve cosine sim calculations: instead of performing user profile dot products with **every film**, you cluster the films and only perform cosine sim comparisons on individual films within clusters with relatively high cosine similarity.

-### How to concretely implement this

-1. Cluster allFilmDataVec
-2. When you want to start doing cosine sim between profile vectors and films, instead do cosine sim between the profile vector and the clusters
-3. Pick the top-matched cluster, and only perform cosine sim comparisons to films **within** the chosen cluster
-   * I was thinking about choosing top-3 clusters instead of just 1, but I'm not sure this will yield a big difference as the user profile will already have been clustered

-# Random thoughts

-* rebrand as boxd-recs: augmentation to letterboxd? marketing

 # Main Takeaways from the Recommender Systems textbook
 * Recall the aspects of a good recommender system - think about novelty, diversity and serendipity
   * **Diversity** - I'm thinking of implementing clustering as opposed to just one user profile